aws-solutions-library-samples/guidance-for-migrating-tabular-data-from-amazon-s3-to-s3-tables/README.md

 | XLarge | 28G             | 4              | 48G           | 4            | 74            |

 ### Time to Migration
 The below table consists of the migration of [S3 Inventory Logs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-inventory.html) in parquet format, migrated to an S3 Table Bucket.
 The time listed is the average of three individuals tests.
 All tests were run in us-east-2.
+The average source object size is 70MB.

 | Data Size | [EMR Cluster Size](#emr-cluster-sizes) ||||
 |-----------|------------|-----------|------------|-----------|